 - What to Do When Your Baby Wakes Up Crying Hysterically

-Don’t forget, you can get a preview of my guide, How to Teach Your Baby to Self Soothe.
-This chapter is all about the mindset needed for successful self-soothing and helping your baby put himself to sleep:
+Don’t forget: Join my newsletter and get a free chapter of my guide, all about the mindset needed for successful self-soothing and helping your baby put himself to sleep: